brikis98/yevgeniy-brikman-homepage/_posts/2021-04-18-extreme-ownership.md

 Imagine instead of blaming Mike, you go to him and say, "I know you've had your hands overloaded with all the orders we're getting.
 That's my fault.
 We're going to grow the team as soon as we can.
 In the meantime, here's the new process that will help us catch problems before they reach customers."
 Instead of putting Mike on the defensive, when he sees you take ownership, he'll want to take ownership too.
 And so will the rest of the team.
 And that's what will lead to the problems actually being solved.

-"There are no bad teams.
-Only bad leaders."
+> There are no bad teams.
+Only bad leaders.

 ## Performance standards

-"With performance standards, it's not what you preach, it's what you tolerate."
+> With performance standards, it's not what you preach, it's what you tolerate.

 If you accept low performance on the team, it becomes the new standard.
 Therefore, as a leader, a critical part of your job is to _always_ push for higher performance.

 ## Know the why